Arboulahdour/Network-Automation-with-Ansible/README.md

 # Network-Automation-with-Ansible

-Here you will find all the basic files that you can use to start with Ansible.
+Here you will find all the basic files that you can use to start with Ansible to manage your Cisco network devices.